-Activity: C 9.f.
-Increase PBV HAP Contract Length (HCV) Narrative.
+Narrative.
 Describe the MTW activity, the MTW agency's goal(s) for the MTW activity, and, if applicable, how the MTW activity contributes to a larger initiative.
 Description: Yakima Housing Authority may lengthen the PBV HAP contract length up to 40 years.
 Agency goals for MTW Activity: This waiver supports Yakima Housing Authority's larger goal of using MTW flexibility to both streamline administrative processes in the PBV HAP contract length terms that can be offered for cost effectiveness and to provide greater affordability in voucher-assisted households' income to housing cost burdens which directly impacts their long-term self-sufficiency.
 Specifically, this activity will provide a long-term HAP contract incentive to owners/developers to enable YHA to provide low-income families to pay only 30 percent of their monthly adjusted income towards housing costs rather than higher percentages under tenant-based voucher programs.
-Over time, low-income PBV-assisted households will be able to both save and invest more of their money into their education, employment, health, transportation, etc. to better enable them to become self-sufficient.
+Ove time, low-income PBV-assisted households will be able to both save and invest more of their money into their education, employment, health, transportation, etc. to better enable them to become self-sufficient.
 This activity will also help YHA to provide family stability in an environment with supportive services applicable to their needs to allow them to live independently and to encourage self-sufficiency.
 MTW Statutory Objectives.
 Which of the MTW statutory objectives does this MTW activity serve?
 Self-Sufficiency and cost effectiveness Cost implications.
 What are the cost implications of this MTW activity?
 Pick the best description of the cost implications based on what you know today.
 Decreased expenditures Different policy by household status/family types/sites?
 Does the MTW activity under this waiver apply to all assisted households or only to a subset or subsets of assisted households?
-The MTW activity applies to all assisted households Household Status.
-Does the MTW activity apply only to new admissions, only to currently assisted households, or to both new New admissions and currently assisted households
+The MTW activity applies to all assisted households